hassenius/terraform-icp-azure/templates/README.md

   * This configuration requires access to ICP Enterprise Edition, typically supplied as a tarball

 - [icp-ee-as](icp-ee-as)
-  * This template deploys ICP Enterprise Edition in a single Azure Availability Zone, but with availability managed by Azure Availability Sets.
+  * This template deploys ICP Enterprise Edition in a single Azure Data Centre, but with availability managed by Azure Availability Sets.
   * This configuration requires access to ICP Enterprise Edition, typically supplied as a tarball